-The rate of testicular cancer has been increasing in the United States and many other countries.
+The incidence rate of testicular cancer has been increasing in the United States and many other countries for several decades.
 The increase is mostly in seminomas.
 Experts have not been able to find reasons for this increase.
 Lately, the rate of increase has slowed.

 Testicular cancer is not common; about 1 of every 263 males will develop testicular cancer at some point during his life.